-I’d never heard of Will Sharpe until I discovered Flowers on Netflix, the exquisitely dark ‘comedy drama’ about ‘home, family, and mental illness’ written, directed by Will Sharpe.
+Flowers on Netflix is the exquisitely dark ‘comedy drama’ about ‘home, family, and mental illness’ written, directed by Will Sharpe.
 He’s also one of the pivotal characters.
 I’ve just finished the final episode featuring Sharpe as the young Japanese character Shun, who comes to live in the bizarre world of the very British and quite mad Flowers family.
 And I have this distinct feeling that the series was written for me.

 Sharpe is British but has Japanese heritage, and lived in Japan until he was about 8.
 He cites stylised comedy routines on Japanese TV as one of his influences, and I’m guessing that the loud, slapstick routines of The Drifters might’ve been one of them because I can see that same brand of self deprecating, physical, stylised comedy in Shun’s stiff backed bows, his sudden vocal gesticulations, and densely detailed scatalogical humour.
 I loved The Drifters as a kid.

 Maurice’s failed attempt at hanging himself is the first scene we encounter, and throughout the first series, Shun is treated like the side-kick, while being mostly a caricature of an emasculated man with an unconvincing Japanese accent.

 If I didn’t know better, I’d be railing at the stereotypes, but I understood instantly what Sharpe was doing with Shun.
 Like Sharpe, I left Japan when I was about 7, and if I were to depict a Japanese person in a non Japanese context, I’d struggle, and end up like a caricature.

 After Maurice’s failed suicide attempt, Series 1 delves deeply into depression.
 In Series 2, the woolly coats are replaced by vibrant coloured shorts and cotton dresses, as the story shifts to daughter Amy’s bipolar episodes – visceral, florid, bold, edgy, and there’s something life affirming in these scenes.
 I suspect that’s because there’s little attempt to judge, to heal, to even to understand her illness.
 She’s just allowed to be, well, completely mad.